Actindo-AG/Documentation/PIM/API/04_Variants.md

 # Variants

-You can create, edit, delete, and list PIM variants via API.
+You can create, edit, and list *PIM* variants via API.
+You can also create, edit, delete, and list variant sets.

----
+[comment]: <> (Delete geht es übers UI aber finde in API-Doku delete unter Variant nicht.
+S. Delete product!
+Variant sets auch sinnvoll für Kunden?)

 The attribute key is customer-defined in *DataHub*.
 Therefore, the fields displayed in the request samples should just serve as an example.

-> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is not recommended in principle, the key in the API changes as well.
+> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
 That means, that the field may not be found when sending a request.
 In this case, you have to update the attribute key in your request body as well.

 ## Create a variant

-You can create a product via API if you want to...
+You can create a variant via API ...

+- Single
+- Multiple

-[comment]: <> (Use case?)
+[comment]: <> (Use case)

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Variants.create